tudasc/TypeART/README.md

 - OpenMP-enabled Clang compiler: Needed for some tests.

-Other smaller, external dependencies are defined within the [externals folder](externals) (depending on configuration options), see Section 2.2.1 (Runtime).
-These are automatically downloaded during configuration time (internet required).
+Other smaller, external dependencies are defined within the [externals folder](externals) (depending on configuration options), see [Section 2.2.1 (Runtime)](#221-cmake-configuration-options-for-users).
+They are automatically downloaded during configuration time (internet connection required).

 ### 2.2 Building